JiaweiZhang-THU/academic-website/content/publication/CAVSim A Microscopic Traffic Simulator for Evaluation of Connected and Automated Vehicles/index.md

 ---
-title: "CAVSim: A microscopic traffic simulator for evaluation of connected and automated vehicles"
+title: "CAVSim: A Microscopic Traffic Simulator for Evaluation of Connected and Automated Vehicles"
 authors:
 - admin
 - Cheng Chang